 Some of the best lodging cabins in the Apostle Islands area include:

-- Red Fox Cottage – Also in Bayfield, the Red Fox Cottage is a cozy chalet that can host up to 4 people.
+- Beautiful Cabin in the Woods – Also in Bayfield, the Beautiful Cabin in the Woods is a cozy chalet that can host up to 4 people.
 It’s located in the woods and extremely scenic. – Check rates here

-- Madeline Island Cabin on the Shore of Lake Superior – If you’d rather rent off the mainland, Somtara is a great option located on Madeline Island, directly on the shore of Lake Superior. – Check rates here
+- Northwoods Chalet – If you’d rather rent off the mainland, Northwoods Chalet is a great option located directly on the shore of Lake Superior.
+Its interior is particularly cozy! – Check rates here

 6. Go sailing near Apostle Islands